 - Other (specify).

 That's a whole other story, but the point is, don't they teach what psychoanalysis is in high school health class?
 Or, maybe not?
-Woody Allen movies, TV serials, and pop cultural aren't doing their job, apparently.
-Hence, this blog, which I fear is too abstruse to be of any real value to all but a few.
+Woody Allen movies, TV serials, and pop culture aren't doing their job, apparently.
+Hence, this blog post, which I fear is too abstruse to be of any real value to all but a few.
 Maybe the next version will be more accessible.
-We'll see.

 I described to this bright young person how part of the work of psychanalysis is to ask what the work is about, and that the reasons people begin an analysis are often not the reasons they remain in analysis.
 Because analysis can last many years, as well, people will go through stage of life changes over the course of the analytic treatment, defying short-term outcome measures.
 Each analytic experience is to a significant extent self-defined within general parameters, which is really amazing under the right circumstances.
 For other things, it isn't suitable.